-a) Coaches shall behave professionally at all times in accordance with the principles set out in the coaching manuals and as determined by the Head Coach.

-2.3 Visitors/quests

-- a) All Visitors and Guests are bound by the Rules and Articles that apply to a Member of the Club. - b) Members may invite a personal guest to shoot at any venue or shooting grounds under the control of the Club provided that the visitor or guest is a current member of Archery GB/GNAS or affiliated to FITA.
-Guests shall pay such fees as may be determined by the Club.
-Ex Members of the Club are only allowed to shoot as a guest with the approval of the Committee.
+- a) Coaches shall behave professionally at all times in accordance with the principles set out in the AGB Code of Conduct and as determined by the Lead Coach. - 2.3 Visitors and Guests - a) All Visitors and Guests are bound by the Rules and Articles that apply to a Member of the Club. - b) Members may invite a personal Visitor to shoot at any venue or shooting grounds under the control of the Club provided that the Visitor is a current member of Archery GB or affiliated to World Archery. - c) Visitors shall pay such fees as may be determined by the Club. - d) Ex-members of the Club are only allowed to shoot as a Visitor with the approval of the Committee. - e) Guests, including other clubs invited to RCA for friendly competitions, are not required to pay Club fees.

-3 Membership
+3. Membership

-3.1 Membership of the Club is open to anyone interested in the sport of archery on a fair and non-discriminatory basis on payment of the appropriate fees as determined by the Club from time to time and appropriate affiliation fees and in accordance with Article 5 of the Articles.

-3.1.1 Senior Member
+- 3.1 Membership of the Club is open to anyone interested in the sport of archery on a fair and non-discriminatory basis on payment of the appropriate fees as determined by the Club from time to time and appropriate affiliation fees and in accordance with Article 5 of the Articles. - 3.1.1 Senior Member - a) A Senior Member is a person who has paid the senior membership fee and is a member of Archery GB and who has paid the appropriate subscription fees.